epolisensky/VLITE/vdp/docs/source/basic_usage.rst

 from the VLITE catalog.
 These sources will remain in the database **detected_source** table, but are given an 'assoc_id' value of -1.

+``--remove_image`` prompts the user for a list or text file containing the filenames of the images to delete from the database.
+All results from the specified images are removed from every affected table.
+The image filenames must contain the full directory path starting at least from the year-month directory structure.

+``--manually_add_match`` enables the user to add matching results between VLITE and other radio catalog sources that failed to be matched due to the angular separation being just over the limit.
+The id of the VLITE source in the **assoc_source** table and the name of the catalog must be provided at a minimum.
+The catalog source id and angular separation may also be included.
+The required inputs can be provided on the command line, one assoc_id, catalog name combination at a time, pressing "q" when finished.
+Alternatively, a text file containing the necessary information may be given.

 ``--add_catalog`` cross-checks the list of available radio catalogs defined in ``skycatalog.catalogio.catalog_list``